kunalspathak/kunalspathak.github.io/_drafts/2021-03-14-Loop-Alignment.md

 }
 ```

+Lastly, the loop alignment is only enabled for `x86` and `x64` architecture, but we would like to take it forward and support `Arm32` and `Arm64` architectures as well.

 ## Loop alignment in other compilers

-For native or ahead of time compilers, it is hard to predict which loop will need alignment because the target address where loop will be placed can only be known during runtime and not during ahead of time compilation.
+For native or ahead of time compilers, it is hard to predict which loop will need alignment because the target address where the loop will be placed can only be known during runtime and not during ahead of time compilation.
 However, certain native runtimes at least give an option to the user to let them specify the alignment.

 ### GCC